inko-lang/website/source/news/inko-0-5-0-has-been-released.html.md

 ## Added Range.cover?

 The method `cover?` was added to `std::range::Range`.
-This method can be used to check if a `Range` includes a value, without having to iterate over all values in the range:
+This method is used to check if a `Range` includes a value, without having to iterate over all values in the range: